perrybutler/WP-OAuth/readme.txt

 New providers and features are being added regularly!
 See the [Changelog](https://wordpress.org/plugins/wp-oauth/changelog/) for details.

+As a reminder, WP-OAuth is a still a pre-v1.0 release, which means some features may not work as intended or might change over time.
+Please report any bugs/issues to the support forum so they can be fixed as soon as possible.
+Thank you!

 = Demo =

 A live demo of WP-OAuth is available at [www.choiceschances.com](http://www.choiceschances.com).
 You may try the Login at the top right, or try the customized WordPress login page [here](http://www.choiceschances.com/wp-login.php).
 Choices & Chances is a choose-your-own-adventure platform currently undergoing development and public beta testing.